Are you looking to get the best Canon R lenses in 2023?

 The zoom is nice and tight from an ergonomic perspective, so if you point the lens down and do a long exposure, the result will be a focused shot.

 Canon RF 24-105mm f/4 lens brings a bright constant aperture throughout the zoom range.
-It’s an all-in-one lens that works great when combined with the Canon EOS R camera.
+It’s an all-in-one lens that works great with the Canon EOS R camera.

-The lens has an optical image stabilization of up to five stops of shake correction, paired with a control ring for direct settings changes.
-The construction is made of 18 elements in 14 groups, with the Nano USM.
+The lens has an optical image stabilization of up to five stops of shake correction, paired with a control ring for natural settings changes.
+The construction comprises 18 elements in 14 groups, with the Nano USM.

-It produces ultra-sharp images all through the zoom range, even at the maximum opening.
-The contrast and color rendering are excellent, with fine details all across the frame.
+It produces ultra-sharp images through the zoom range, even at the maximum opening.
+The contrast and color render are excellent, with fine details across the frame.

 The Autofocusing system is incredibly responsive and accurate.
-It operates so quietly that you will sometimes think it didn’t even focus.
+It operates so quietly that you may think it didn’t even focus.

 The control ring is brilliant, and I have used it to control the ISO value, which is quite a convenient option.